alces-software/knowledgebase/docs/source/base/deployment-overview.rst

       - These management tools allow for running commands on multiple systems defined in groups, improving the ease and flexibility of environment management.

+  - Combined logging for clients with rsyslog server

+      - All clients built from the master write out build progress and syslog messages to ``/var/log/slave/<NODENAME>/messages.log``

 Key Files
 ---------